DanielJimenezA/sonarqube-jacoco-maven-sample/README.md

-Example of usage unit and integration test coverage reports in SonarQube
+Example of usage unit and integration test coverage reports in SonarQube xD
 ================================

 For publishing jacoco reports to sonarqube setup new profile with your credentials in local ~/.m2/settings.xml file: